Skip to Content

 3. Form the ground chicken meatballs!
 You can use a teaspoon to measure if you’re worried about uniformity—one meatball is usually about two tablespoons worth of the ground chicken mixture—but we usually just eyeball it.
 If you’re new to chicken meatballs, try measuring out at least the first meatball so that the cook time we suggest in this recipe works for you and your meatballs come out perfectly browned and crisp on the outside, and moist and tender on the inside.

 4. Bake!
-If you’re really feeling organized—or if you’re pressed for time—bake the chicken meatballs while you roast the broccoli for the roasted broccoli pesto.
+If you’re really feeling organized—or if you’re pressed for time—bake the chicken meatballs while you roast the broccoli for the Roasted Broccoli Pesto.
 As for how long to bake chicken meatballs, the timing will vary a little bit—if you roast them with the broccoli, just remember to crank the oven when you put the meatballs in.
 If you bake the meatballs alone, the bake time will probably be a little shorter.
 Watch for signs of doneness—like a gorgeous golden-brown crust—and when in doubt, check a meatball with your trusty meat thermometer.
 You’re looking for a reading of 165°F—that’s the official USDA ground poultry done temp!

 5. Eat!
 Toss the beautifully baked meatballs with a big bowl of pesto pasta, and dig in!